 PCI is committed to allocating resources to these programs during our lifespan, as our signature strategies to serve communities in need.
 “Legacy” for PCI means continuity, compassion, consistency, and commitment.
 Partner with us on our Legacy programs, and start making your own impact today.

-For over 25 years, PCI/Mexico’s Well Baby Clinics have promoted the healthy development of families and children living Tijuana’s most vulnerable communities.
-Well Baby Clinics provide essential health services, including life-saving immunizations and growth monitoring for children; health education, including nutrition counseling and information on chronic diseases such as diabetes; and referrals to primary and specialty health care professionals.
+For over 25 years, PCI/Mexico’s Healthy Children, Healthy Families program has promoted the healthy development of families and children living Tijuana’s most vulnerable communities.
+Healthy Children, Healthy Families provides essential health services, including life-saving immunizations and growth monitoring for children; health education, including nutrition counseling and information on chronic diseases such as diabetes; and referrals to primary and specialty health care professionals.
 Critical to the success of the program are local community outreach workers – many of whom have volunteered for PCI since the program’s inception – who are trained by PCI staff in health promotion and disease prevention.
 As the only resources for many of these communities, these community outreach workers often find themselves addressing a variety of urgent care cases, such as provision of oral rehydration therapy to children suffering from life-threatening diarrheal disease.
-PCI’s Well Baby Clinics have reached nearly 70,000 children and have contributed to the decline of child malnutrition in Tijuana, the leading cause of child mortality.
-Watch the following video to understand the critical importance of PCI’s Well Baby Clinics, which was produced as part of a collaboration with Design Matters at Art Center College of Design:
+PCI’s Healthy Children, Healthy Families program has reached nearly 70,000 children and has contributed to the decline of child malnutrition in Tijuana, the leading cause of child mortality.
+Watch the following video to understand the critical importance of PCI’s Healthy Children, Healthy Families program, which was produced as part of a collaboration with Design Matters at Art Center College of Design:

 Ventanilla de Salud (VDS)